krishanr/zoterorag/README.md

 _, text_query = rag.generate(query_text, search_result, top_k_text=3)
 ```

-Below is example output to the above query.
+The images below are examples of search results for the above query.
 First we see 3 relevant pages that were
 retrieved by the nomic embed multimodal retriever.

 ![alt text](retrieved-images.png)